On polynomially integrable Birkhoff billiards on surfaces of constant curvature

-Let $\phi$ be a non-linear $C^2$-smooth arc in $\partial\Omega$, and let $\phi^*\subset\rp^2\subset\cp^2$ denote its $\Sigma$-dual curve.
+Let $\phi$ be a $C^2$-smooth arc in $\partial\Omega$ with non-zero geodesic curvature, and let $\phi^*\subset\rp^2\subset\cp^2$ denote its $\Sigma$-dual curve.
 The curve $\phi^*$ lies in a level curve of the function $G$, by Theorem \ref{ext}, statement 1).
 Hence, it lies in a finite union of conics from the pencil $\mcc^*$, since each level curve of the function $G$ is a finite union of conics in $\mcc^*$ (follows from Claim 2).
-Therefore, $\phi$ lies in just one conic confocal to $\alpha$, by smoothness, as in the proof of Theorem \ref{thal0} in of Subsection 1.1.
+Therefore, $\phi$ lies in just one conic confocal to $\alpha$, by smoothness, since any two intersecting confocal conics are orthogonal.
 This proves Claim 1. \end{proof}

 Now it remains to show that if $\partial\Omega$ contains geodesic segments, then their ambient geodesics are admissible with respect to the pencil $\mcc$, see Definition \ref{adm}.
 As it is shown below, this is implied by the following proposition.